 If a driver has an accident in your car while borrowing it, under this type of cover, you could lose

 Drivers under the age of 25 are considered at a higher risk than more experienced drivers.
 While standard car insurance policies are available for any qualified driver over the age of 18, many insurers will not offer short-term policies to drivers under 21.

 If you have points on your licence or previous motoring convictions, you could also be refused short-term cover.

-Does short term car insurance offer the same cover as an annual policy?
+Does temporary car insurance offer the same cover as an annual policy?

 Normally, yes.
-As with longer-term policies, you will still be able to choose the level of cover you require.
-Usually, this will be either third party only, third party fire and theft, or comprehensive insurance.
+As with longer-term policies, you will still be able to choose the level of coverage you require.
+Usually, this will be either third-party only, third-party fire and theft, or comprehensive insurance.

 What are the differences between temporary and annual car insurance?